Keksuccino/docs_fancymenu/docs/elements.md

     *   **Media Control:** Offers options to mute media, loop videos, and hide video controls on the loaded page.

 ### Loading Local HTML Files
-The Browser element lets you load local HTML documents in `/config/fancymenu/assets/`!
+The Browser element lets you load local HTML documents from `<game-directory>/config/fancymenu/assets/`.
 This means you can display local browser-rendered content for fancy looking changelogs and more.

 To load a local HTML file, start your URL with `file:///`, followed by the SHORT file path, for example `/config/fancymenu/assets/cool_changelog.html`, which makes it look like this: `file:///config/fancymenu/assets/cool_changelog.html`.